 This may sound obvious with any vacation, but most people don’t really know when the peak season is.
 After all, you’re almost certain to get good weather at any time of the year, right?
 So, it’s a good idea to find out when the crowds tend to visit and try your best to avoid them.
 This typically happens during the fall or winter when Americans and Europeans flock to the islands to escape the cold weather.
 The price difference between visiting in the summer and winter can be huge.
 And, you should always try to avoid the school holidays too if you want to save money.

 It’s also worth pointing out that the best time to book a trip is a few months in advance.
-Some will find last minute deals that have huge discounts, though this doesn’t happen all the time and it’s equally possible for the prices to skyrocket too.
+Not only will it allow you to prepare properly, but it will also mean that you will have a better selection of accommodation to choose from, which is particularly important if you want to stay in a luxury villa – look at the site linked here for more information.
+Also, some will find last-minute deals that have huge discounts, though this doesn’t happen all the time and it’s equally possible for the prices to skyrocket too.

 2# Take Advantage of the Local Rum: